-Students should check to make sure all grades are posted prior to requesting a transcript, or check the box “Hold for final grades/graduation”.
+Students should check to make sure all grades are posted prior to requesting a transcript, or check the box under the tab "Tell us when to release your transcripts" stating "Course Taken Through High School Program (January or June End)".
 Grades are posted at the end of each semester and official Suffolk academic transcripts are available to send to the student’s attending college at that time.

 It is recommended that students who participate in the Early College Program maintain a portfolio of the course syllabi and their work as documentation in consultation with their anticipated attending college.
 The College's discipline-specific course syllabi can be found on SUFFOLK'S COURSE DESCRIPTIONS page.